 Product data: This dataset contains the contents weight and the packaged weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.

 Store Donations data: This dataset contains the number of retail units wasted and the total value (£) of such waste per item, split by waste type –

-- Donations to food banks and local charities: donation of food for human consumption
+- Donations to food banks, local and national charities: donation of food for human consumption.

 - Included in the scope of our calculation is any food that has not been sold in our stores and depots.
 The non-food categories mentioned above are removed at this stage.